Table Of Contents

 The real Brussels happens in the neighborhoods beyond the center, where the city shows its true personality.

 Ixelles is where young Brussels goes to be young.
 The neighborhood has the city's best vintage shops, its most innovative restaurants, and its most interesting nightlife.
 The demographic is international students, young professionals, and artists who can't afford to live in the city center.
-A walk through the district reveals why it's become the creative heart of modern Brussels.
+A walk through the district show why it's become the creative heart of modern Brussels.

 Saint-Gilles contains some of Brussels' most beautiful Art Nouveau architecture, but it's also where normal people live normal lives.
 The neighborhood has the city's most diverse population, its best North African restaurants, and its sense of community.
 Saint-Gilles's historical depth is associated with its medieval development, its connection to the patron saint (Saint Giles), and its growth during the industrial revolution and the Art Nouveau period.

 The Parvis de Saint-Gilles is where locals gather for the weekly market, where children play while their parents shop, and where the diversity of modern Brussels is most visible.
 It's not picturesque, but it's real.
-The nearby Saint Michael and Saint Gudula Cathedral, though technically in the city center, represents the kind of Gothic architecture that defines Brussels' medieval heritage.
+The nearby Saint Michael and Saint Gudula Cathedral, though technically in the city center, has the kind of Gothic architecture that defines Brussels' medieval heritage.

 Uccle is residential Brussels at its most refined.
 The neighborhood has the city's best parks, its most expensive houses, and its most traditional cafés.
 It's where Brussels families go for Sunday walks and where the city's establishment has lived for generations.